jxskiss/slog-console-handler/README.md

 # better-slog
-A better feature rich drop-in replacement for Golang package "slog".
+A feature rich drop-in replacement for Golang package "slog".